rowbot-weisguy/rowbot-weisguy.github.io/_src/about.md

 - Seeking a full time position as a front-end developer 🤓
 - Leveling up my [JavaScript skillz][js-project] 💯
-- Organizing [Style & Class][style-class]&rsquo;s upcoming event 👀
+- Organizing [Style & Class][style-class]'s upcoming event 👀
-- Writing for and improving my personal site (the one you&rsquo;re looking at) 🤘
+- Writing for and improving my personal site (the one you're looking at) 🤘
 - Redesigning [The Nacho Club][nacho-club] site 🔑

-If you&rsquo;re looking for a designy front-end developer for your product, you can find me around the internets.
+If you're looking for a designy front-end developer for your product, you can find me around the internets.

 👇